rokf/luajit-genann/README.md

 I still have to wrap the different activation functions shipped with Genann (it is probably easy).
 You're trapped with the defaults for now *hehe*.

-The `rockspec` file is also missing.
-Will be added asap.